themap/themap/docs/introduction.md

 * `map` - Map level functions.
 * `layer` - Layer level functions.
 * `common` - Common functions accoss the package
-* `extras` - Not the core functions but something nice to have for more productivity

 ## Package layout